-This healthy chocolate chip pumpkin bread is earth-shatteringly good.
-It’s made with whole-wheat flour, a whole can of pumpkin, maple syrup and mini chocolate chips.
+This healthy pumpkin bread with chocolate chips is earth-shatteringly good.
+It’s made with whole wheat flour, a whole can of pumpkin, maple syrup and mini chocolate chips.
 It’s the latest addition to the Best of Healthy Seasonal Recipes!
 It’s so good, I am sharing the recipe a whole week earlier than I had planned to so you could try it asap!
 I can’t wait for you guys to bake it!!

 My kids have this joke when they try one of the recipes that I’m working on that they particularly love.
 They’ll say, “Oh, no, Mom, this is terrible.
 You definitely have to test this again.”
 Because they want to eat it again and again.
 Get it?
 Funny funny.
 Those little monkeys.

-With this bread, they defiantly laid it on thick about how gross it was.
+With this healthy pumpkin bread bread, they definitely laid it on thick about how gross it was.
 And I agreed with them.
 That I wanted to taste it again.
 And actually I did have to test it again, because it was toooooo moist.
-Yes there is such a thing.
+Yes, there is such a thing.

 - I used mini chocolate chips by Ghirardelli because a mere ¾ cup of them goes a long way.
 Because they are smaller, they spread out more in the batter so you get a little chocolate in every bite.